 Many people have attempted to explain bitcoin, I will try in my own way here, using a simple example to explain the fundamentals of bitcoin.

-In this town everyone’s possessions are listed next to their name in a records book at the town hall.
+In this town no-one trusts anyone and therefore everyone’s possessions are listed next to their name in a records book at the town hall.
+If someone reports a crime everyone’s house is searched and checked against their possessions recorded in the town hall (bear with it…).

-He goes to the hall and tells them he has given a Martian Apple to Alice and they make the change in the records book.
+So Bob and Alice both inform the Town Hall that the trade has taken place.
+The town hall then make the change in the records book (Alice: +1 Apple -1 Pear & Bob: -1 Apple +1 Pear).
 This is a good system, as if anyone wants to trade they just agree the trade and inform the town hall who make the change in the records book.
 If anyone wants to check this they just go to the town hall and can see what is listed by their name, and check that everything is in order.

-This is the system that is common now on earth across most of the world, only instead of a single records book at the town hall there are banks and they keep track of your money for you.
+This is similar to the system that is common now on earth across most of Earth, only instead of a single records book at the town hall there are banks and they keep track of your money for you (not Apples).

-They can accept a $10 note and put it in their vault and then add $10 to your balance.
+A bank can accept a $50 (USD) note and put it in their vault and then add $50 to your online ‘balance’.

-If you want to transfer that $10 to someone else at the same bank then you just inform them (by making a bank transfer) and they deduct $10 from your balance and add $10 to their balance.
+If you want to transfer that $50 to someone else at the same bank then you just inform them (by making a bank transfer) and they deduct $50 from your balance and add $50 to their balance (Alice: +$50, Bob: -$50).

 This seems like a great system, however this bank has costs, like a physical bank, and a vault, and guards for the vault, and accountants to keep track of the balances and so on.

-For example there are fees for transferring your $10 to someone in another country.
-These wire transfer fees are at least $15 to send and $15 to receive.
+However, the fees are not $1.
+Typical wire transfer fees are at least $15 to send and $15 to receive.
 This is not ideal, especially as the world becomes more globally connected and person to person payments increase further.
+(Alice: +$35, Bob:-$75, Bank: +$30)

 So how about we go back to the idea of having a big list of everyone and their balance (the records book), only now we make that list publicly available for all!
 Thousands of copies are digitally distributed around the world and kept up to date.